stevenhan1991/stevenhan1991.github.io/_pages/about.md

 <br/>
 <b>Graduate or undergraduate students at CUHK-SZ:</b> Please send me an email with your interests, resume, and transcripts.
 For undergraduates, the requirement is solid engineering and math skills.
 I prefer students who've taken some of these classes: DDA2003, CSC4130, CSC4140, and DDA4220.
 <br/>
-<b>Recommendation letter:</b> I write recommendation letters only for students who have worked with me for at least 3 months.
+<b>Recommendation letter:</b> I write recommendation letter only for students who have worked with me for at least 3 months.